Dirli/ebreaktime/README.md

 The application monitors the duration of the time spent for the PC.
 Periodically reminds you of the need to rest.

 Features:
-* ability to add to startup
+* ability to add to autoload
 * indicator visibility control
 * opportunity to postpone the break